Upload new images. The image library for this site will open in a new window.

 Remove the video from the media panel.

-The power of the spoken word unites us and our campus.
-Since 2017, members of the UD community have shared their thoughts on the divided nation, how words matter and the destructive nature of hate speech, how to speak up for democracy, and, most recently, the pandemic's impact.
-Visit Listen to UD for highlights since 2017.
+The spoken word has the power to unite communities if its citizens take some time to listen.
+The University of Delaware campus has been listening to powerful, personal stories since the Center for Political Communication launched the Voices project in 2017.
+Many have shared their thoughts on the divided nation, how words matter and the destructive nature of hate speech, how to speak up for democracy, and, most recently, the pandemic's impact.

 Move this whole section up, swapping places with the section above it.